PeFerreira98/ISEP.Master.EDOM_2021/part2/readme.md

 * AccountGroupSpec - AccountGroupSpec is an aspect that is present in some studied applications but not all of them.
 Some applications don't have the concept of an 'Account library' therefore in those models, this Spec is not instanciated/not exists.
 * CategorySpec - Same as AccountGroupSpec.
 Not every application has the concept of Category or something that describes the Transaction main intent or 'area'.
 * CategoryAttributeSpec - Since this concept is directly related to category, it follows the same fate as the above.
+* needBankAccount - Some applications don't ask for the bank account to create an account.

 ## Activity 5: Design and Implement Code Generation